How Long After a Divorce Can You Claim a Pension?

 - How you and your ex-spouse behaved throughout the proceedings

-How courts deal with pensions
+How the courts deal with splitting pensions in divorce

 Normally, when a marriage ends in England or Wales, the court will deal with the pension arrangement in three ways.